Investment Grade vs Non Investment Grade Bonds: 25+ Year Comparison Through Q1 2026

 Perhaps the most fundamental distinction between investment grade and non-investment grade bonds lies in their probability of default—the scenario where an issuer fails to make scheduled interest or principal payments.

-Historical Default Rates by Rating (2000-2025)
+Historical Default Rates by Rating (2000 to Q1 2026)

 Rating Category Average Annual Default Rate Cumulative 5-Year Default Rate